-The Company holds cash and gilts.
+The Company holds UK Government Bonds and Collective Investment Undertakings.
 It is thus exposed to a concentration of UK Government Bonds.
-Cash is invested in liquidity funds.
+The Collective Investment Undertakings are invested in liquidity funds.

 The Company manages market risk locally as part of the wider market risk framework, within local regulatory constraints and in line with established Group policy.
-The management of market risk is overseen by the AIL ALCO.